-To find your page or post, log into your site’s admin and either go to the Pages section (if you need IDs of pages) or the Posts area (to find a particular post) …
+To find the ID of a page or post, log into your site and, depending on which ID you are trying to locate, either go to the Pages section (if you need to find the ID of a page) or the Posts area (for the ID of a particular post) …

-(WP Dashboard – Pages Menu)
+(WP Dashboard – Pages Menu – All Pages)

-(Hovering over the title displays Post ID)
+(Hovering over the page title reveals Page or Post ID)

-The unique “ID” value is displayed in the status bar of your browser window.
-In the example below, the ID is 5575 …
+The “page or post ID” value is displayed in the status bar of your browser window.
+In the screenshot below, the post or page ID is 5575 …

 Record the ID of the post or page.

-Practical Uses For Post ID/Page ID
+Practical Uses For Page ID/Post ID

-(Exclude pages or posts from appearing in your XML sitemap|sidebar)
+(Preventing posts or pages from appearing in your XML sitemap|sidebar)

-Plugins – Page IDs
+WordPress Plugins – Page IDs

-(Reveal IDs Plugin)
+(Reveal IDs – WordPress Plugin)

 (Posts Screen – ID Column)

-(Settings – Reveal IDs)
+(WP Dashboard – Settings – Reveal IDs)

 To download this plugin, go here:

-(99 Robots Show IDs)
+(99 Robots Show IDs WP Plugin)